OmahaCentralAPCSA/ReadingFiles/README.md

 1. Token-based processing
 Processing input token by token (one word or one number at a time)

+2. Line-based processing
+Some files have information that is line-based.
+That is, each line of the file represents a different case.
+The approach for line-based is to use a Scanner to capture an entire line, then scan that line token by token.

 There are 3 token-based reading method for the Scanner class:
 `nextInt()`  for a reading an int value
 `nextDouble()` for  reading a double value